Lady3mlnm/MyList_Collection/README.md

 This is code for learning project "MyList Collection" of the course "Rock the JVM!
 Scala and Functional Programming for Beginners" (by Daniel Ciocîrlan). https://www.udemy.com/rock-the-jvm-scala-for-beginners/

-The project consists from only one file, but this file is constantly changing and supplemented.
-Test commands periodically are replaced.
+This project is small but its contents is changed from lecture to lecture.
+Old tests periodically are changed and deleted.
 See commit history and release history for navigation.

 This code simulates the code in the lectures, but has differences in formatting, additional comments and tests.